-Pyxidicula husvikensis (Beyens & Chardez, 1997)
+Pyxidicula husvikensis (Beyens & Chardez, 1997) new comb.

 Encystment: Two types of cysts have been found.
 The resting cyst is formed inside the test.
 It is completely spherical in shape and has a diameter of 24 µm.
 Cytoplasm is dense and opaque.
 It is surrounded by a smooth membrane.
 Moreover, the cell can change into the state of pre-encystment.
 In pre-encysted state, the membrane is rough and irregular; it is attached to a test point.
 Pre-encysted cytoplasm has a diameter of about 28 pm .
 The lower test part is folded towards the peristome centre.
 The margin of the upper test part can also be folded inwards for reducing the test opening.

-Ecology: Slightly alkaline lakes and ponds, vegetated by moss (Beyens & Chardez 1997), moss (Chardez 1999).
-So far only known from the sub-antarctic island of South Georgia.
+Ecology: Slightly alkaline lakes and ponds, vegetated by moss (Beyens & Chardez, 1997), moss (Chardez, 1999).
+South Georgia (Beyens and Chardez, 1997), Netherlands and Austria (Siemensma, unpubl.).

 Dimensions: Beyens and Chardez, 1997: shell diameter 32-34 µm, shell height 16-18 µm, nuclear diameter 2-2.4 µm, diameter of the contracted cytoplasm 18 µm, diameter of the extended membrane 38-40 µm (n=20).
 Chardez, 1999: Diameter upper shell part 32-35 µm, height 16-20 µm, diameter including the spread lower test part: 39-43 µm.

 Remarks: M. husvikensis is a Pyxidicula species.
 Therefore I have transferred this species from Microcorycia to Pyxidicula